How Much Do Managed IT Services Cost?

 Extra Services

 It has become customary for the service industry to be specific about the scope of their service packages.
 MSPs do the same.
-However, it doesn’t mean they will refuse to work extra hours or provide additional software support if their client needs it.
+However, it doesn’t mean they will refuse to work extra hours or deliver additional software support if their client needs it.
 They can still do so if staffing and resources permit but at a price.
 The terms and conditions for what services can be added on and the pricing structure (e.g., by the hour, by project) should be detailed in the SLA.

 Protect Your Business With the Help of An Expert IT Management Service

-We’ve provided high-quality managed IT services in New York, New Jersey and Connecticut for 15 years.
+We’ve provided high-quality managed IT services in New York, New Jersey, and Connecticut for 15 years.
 Let us handle all of your IT needs and keep downtime at bay.